Available in VPC

 claimName: nas-csi-pvc

-To check PersistentVolumeClaim and remove it, use the following commands separately:
+To check and delete PersistentVolumeClaims, use the following commands:

 $ kubectl --kubeconfig $KUBE_CONFIG get pvc